imperva/dsfkit/README.md

 ## Installer Machine Deployment Mode

 This mode is similar to the CLI mode except that the Terraform is run on an EC2 machine which the user creates, instead of on the deployment client's machine.
-This mode can be used if a Linux machine is not available, or DSFKit cannot be run on the available Linux machine, e.g., since it does not have permissions to access the deployment environment.
+This mode can be used if a Linux machine is not available, or eDSF Kit cannot be run on the available Linux machine, e.g., since it does not have permissions to access the deployment environment.

 1. In AWS, choose a region for the installer machine while keeping in mind that the machine should have access to the DSF environment that you want to deploy, and preferably be in proximity to it.